Samyukthakk/TeleShows-Frontend/README.md

 Based on the values provided by the user, the application displays the list.

 Validations:

-	1.A form with 5 input validations.
+	 A form with 5 input validations.
-	* Validations:
    	* The Name and Description must be an string.
     * The Duration must be a numeric value.
     * The Rating should not be empty.
     * The Genre must be selected.
     * The Add will be disabled until the form validations are met.

  # To Run this application
    	1.CLone the repository